Travel Advisory Policy

 • CDC - advisory or warning (Reconsider Travel) or (Do Not Travel)

-Travel to locations with any of the above designations are less likely to be approved.
+Travel to locations with any of the above designations is less likely to be approved.

-Additionally, particular programs, cities, or regions with a Level 2 or even Level 1 risk rating may not be approved for a range of reasons such as: widespread civil unrest, widespread disease or uncontrolled outbreaks of contagious or infectious disease, significant terrorist activity, major natural disaster, just to give a few examples.
-The Padnos International Center will inform group leaders, or individual participants of the travel appeal process should conditions exist that trigger a safety and security review by the International Risk Assessment Committee.
+Additionally, particular programs, cities, or regions with a Level 2 or Level 1 designated risk rating may not be approved for a range of reasons, such as, but not limited to: widespread civil unrest, widespread disease or uncontrolled outbreaks of contagious or infectious disease, significant terrorist activity, or major natural disaster.
+The Padnos International Center will inform group leaders or individual participants of the travel appeal process should conditions exist that trigger a safety and security review by the International Risk Assessment Committee.

 US State Dept. Travel Advisories